OllyK/course-material/technology_and_tooling/testing/more_advanced_topics.md

 Another technique which can lead to more testable code is to use pure functions that have no side effects, this is because the outputs depend on the inputs alone.
 In this case, it can be ensured that the results are deterministic.
 For more information, see the [functional programming paradigm](https://train.oxrse.uk/material/HPCu/software_architecture_and_design/functional), pages in our training material.

-Another way to reduce the degree of coupling between a function being tested by a unit test and any dependencies, is to use *dependency injection*.
+A way to reduce the degree of coupling between a function being tested by a unit test and any dependencies, is to use *dependency injection*.
 This involves passing an object or function to our code rather than creating such objects internally.
-For example,

-TODO: Insert example here showing how to make an example more testable - example with side effects -> pure functions? dependency injection?

-For example if we were to modify a data structure, such as a dictionary in our function, we need to ensure that the structure is correct both before and after testing if using a function with side-effects.
-A pure function, that creates a new dictionary, only needs the output tested.
+In the following example, we have a function `query_database` that utilises a connection to a [SQLite](https://www.sqlite.org/) database.
+It is going to be difficult to test this function without connecting to the `example.db` database.

 ~~~python
 # Original code: Function that performs a database query